TheDramaticBuck/Multi-scale-analysis-and-clustering-of-stress-induced-co-expression-networks/README.md

 Clustering performance evaluation folder
 ----------------------------------------
 Routines in C++ for evaluation of clustering performance and for comparison with Bayesian clustering analysis.
-Standard R routines for cutting hierarchical dendrograms using widely available code from bio-conductor are also provided. (available soo)
+Standard R routines for cutting hierarchical dendrograms using widely available code from bio-conductor are also provided. (available soon)